 - You can call several people at once.
 You can also use your mobile phone to involve people in an ongoing team meeting.

-- Within Office 365, you can click directly on colleagues' phone numbers anywhere.
-Think of outlook contact cards or within SharePoint.
-Also all counts: links (such as this one 014470605) are handled by Teams if configured correctly.
+- Within Office 365, you can directly click on colleagues' phone numbers anywhere.
+Think of Outlook contact cards or within SharePoint.
+All tel: links (such as this 014470600) are also simply handled by Teams, provided they are configured correctly.

 - Also from Dynamics 365 you can call.
 This is very useful, because when you want to make a phone call, for example.
 From CRM you call a contact person, the application will also know that you have called and ask if you want to leave a summary of the call.

 - You can do perfect Connect with various possibilities:

 - One call forward.
 So just call someone through.